The application process

 - We will only make you one offer

 - You normally have 3-4 days in which to accept your offer

 - If you miss the deadline to accept your offer you will lose your room and we may not be able to offer you another

 You don't need to pay any accommodation fees at this stage, as long as you have accepted your offer of accommodation you will receive an invoice after you have fully registered at University.

 How do I accept my offer if I am out of the country?

 If you are out of the country you can still accept your offer as long as you have internet access.
 If there is a chance you will not have reliable internet access, make sure you arrange for a parent or guardian to accept the offer on your behalf.
 They will need your 7-digit student number and must be able to access your offer email.

 6. Before you move in

 Once you've accepted your offer, naturally you'll start to think about moving in to your new home!
 Your offer will contain a lot of information about your new residence, including the terms and conditions of living in University-allocated accommodation and the rules and regulations for your residence.
-You should take the time to read this information before you arrive so that you know what is expected of you as a tenant of the University.
+You should take the time to read this information, and investigate your residence guide before you arrive so that you know what is expected of you as a tenant of the University.